Andre601/blog/docs/posts/2022/11-21-itemsadder-3.3.0.md

 ---
-template: giscus.html

 title: What is new in ItemsAdder v3.3.0?
 description: "A quick overview over the changes made in ItemsAdder v3.3.0"

+excerpt: This blog post explains the main differences between ItemsAdder 3.3.0 and previous versions.

+date: 2022-11-21

+authors:
+  - andre601

+categories:
+  - Guide

 tags:
-  - minecraft
+  - Minecraft
-  - resource-packs
+  - ResourcePack
-  - itemsadder
+  - ItemsAdder
 ---

 [^1]: Generated using https://tree.nathanfriend.io